taufek/blog/_posts/2020-06-03-fortify-cluster-with-bastion.markdown

 ![Cluster with Bastion](/images/cluster_with_bastion.png)

-One thing that made me hesitated to stick with this setup, is the additional ELB it created for Bastion, which means it will be a significant cost increase in my AWS bill.
+One thing that made me hesitated to stick with this setup, is the additional ELBs it created for Bastion and Master instances.
+This means it will be a significant cost increase in my AWS bill.
 So I decided to undo this change.

 In order to remove Bastion you will need to edit back your cluster yaml file and remove Bastion instance.